 Example: This training class.
 When the time scheduled for this class is over, the work of the class is completed.

-Fixed Units: Units means quantity of resource.
+Fixed Units: Units means quantity of a resource.
 Fixed Units means that the resource assignment quantity is fixed for the task.
 Using this task type will result in the quantity of the units assigned to a task coupled with the availability of the resource to determine the scheduling of the task.

 Example: If you assign a resource to a 5 day, 40 hour task at 100% of their effort the task will be completed in 5 days working 8 hours per day.
 If you assign a resource to the same task with 50% of their effort, the task will be worked 4 hours per day and will be scheduled for 10 days of duration.
 The 100% and 50% are the resource units.